RynAgain/DuckWeather/README.md

+# Disclaimer
+This project has been deprecated due to DuckDuckGo no longer supporting local weather reports.
+It will be replaced by a new project called something like MSN Weather Scraper.

 # DuckWeather
 Python Package that web scrapes DuckDuckGo for free highly detailed weather data from any location.
 No API keys needed!

 # Overview
 This project creates a free simple way to get weather data with having to use an API service.